Do you need a psychological assessment for work, school, the military, medical or surgical purposes?

 - Personality and strength-based evaluations

-- Bariatric surgery evaluations
+- Bariatric surgery evaluations & psychological testing for other surgical procedures

 - Official confirmation of a diagnosis